sageil/ghswitch/README.md

 ## Requirements

+github account must be configured to connect using ssh [Connect to github using SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 For ghswitch to function, your ssh private key **must have a comment**.
 You can add a comment to an existing ssh private key using using